 The Journal of the Institute of Brewing, which publishes original scientific work of a high quality on all topics related to the raw materials of brewing, the brewing process and related fermentation process is available to members by contacting the IBD website www.ibd.org.uk .
 Its contributions are drawn from Universities, Colleges, Laboratories, Research staff in Companies and individual experts all over the world.
 Published quarterly, it carries critical survey articles and abstracts of relevant papers which have appeared in other journals.

-Members also receive The Brewer International which includes feature articles of general interest covering both science and technology, raw material reports and news both of Institute activities and from the industry in general.
+Members also receive The Brewer and Distiller International which includes feature articles of general interest covering both science and technology, raw material reports and news both of Institute activities and from the industry in general.
 It is essential reading for technical staff and examination students.

 This journal is published monthly and like the Journal is distributed in over 70 countries worldwide.
 Members also receive technical reports and other printed material.
 The Institute runs Brewster courses in technical management as preparation for candidates sitting their examinations.
 It also provides support through a Brewing Science and Technology series of publications, and the development of further study material is being addressed.
 Similar courses are now being run within the Africa Section, using local and overseas experts.
 Recent venues included Lagos, Nairobi, Harare and Seychelles.
 The Section subsidises the cost of these courses to a significant degree.